About Berlin

 Economy & Demographics

 Berlin's economy is anchored by a diverse range of industries, including manufacturing, retail, and healthcare.
-Major employers within the city include Ametek, Lenox, and Hartford HealthCare, which contribute to the community's workforce and economic vitality.
+Major employers within the city include Ametek, Lenox, and Hartford HealthCare, which contribute to the community's workforce.
 The Berlin Connecticut USA.gov Public Records Guide and the Berlin Connecticut Bankruptcy Court Case Locator can be consulted for additional information on the city's business environment and economic development initiatives.

 Elections & Voter Records